0-wHiTeHand-0/DX-trailingSL/README.md

 Run automatically the command of step 4 each 10 or 5 minutes (your choice), and try to avoid the weekends (the market is closed, so executing Trail does not make sense).
 Also, do not exceed the [DarwinAPI limits](https://help.darwinex.com/api-walkthrough#throttling).

-You can do this by using Cron in MacOS or Linux systems, or Task Scheduler in Windows.
+You can do this by using Cron in MacOSX or Linux systems, or Task Scheduler in Windows.
 You have a lot of information out there about doing this.

 Tip for Linux or MacOSX users (or also, what I do):